-Every day the cafes are packed and at night people move along to Passeig de Born, which according to locals was the site of the jousts, to sample the many bars, all of which serve up a mean mojito.
+Every day the cafes are packed and at night people move along to Passeig de Born, which according to locals was the site of the jousts, to sample the many bars, which serve up a mean mojito.
 Also on Passeig de Born there is claimed to be the best pizza place in Barcelona, and at €1.50 a slice you can't complain.

 Nevertheless El Born isn't just about the nightlife, there is plenty of culture to be had as well.
-It can be seen that Calle Montcada was also a medieval street, which is now home to the Picasso museum and the Textile Museum which has a great little café with a terrace attached to it.
+It can be seen that Calle Montcada was also a medieval street, which is now home to the Picasso museum and the Textile Museum which has a lovely café with a terrace attached to it.
 The textile museum is located here because in Born's early days it was home to the textile guilds of Barcelona.
-There is also a beautiful cathedral which you can wander around in, sometimes even when there is a wedding going on!
+There is also a beautiful church which you can wander around in, sometimes even when there is a wedding going on!

 |Passeig del Born|

-Nowadays people are attracted to Born for the shopping which consists of some beautiful but pricey boutiques and shoe shops which are great to find that one-off piece.
+Nowadays people are attracted to Born for the shopping which consists of some beautiful but pricey boutiques and shoe shops which are useful to find that one-off piece.
 Some of the trendiest shops around such as Brazilian company Colcci have chosen Born as their home.

 El Born is sandwiched between Via Laietana and Barceloneta and is served by the metro stops Barceloneta and Jaume 1 which are on the same line.
-Las Ramblas and the very centre of the city are a pleasant 10 minute walk away.
+Las Ramblas and the centre of the city are a pleasant 10 minute walk away.

 The beach is also just a 10 minute walk away so you can have both a beach holiday and a city break in one.
-Plus you are quite close to the Parc Ciutadella which is a relaxing place to sit in the afternoon and watch the hippies play their bongos.
+Plus you are quite close to the Parc Ciutadella, which is a relaxing place to sit in the afternoon and watch the hippies play their bongos.
 The Barcelona zoo is also located in Parc Ciutadella.